 To earn a second bachelor’s degree at Humboldt, a student must complete at least 30 semester units in residence at HSU beyond the requirements of the first degree.
 Of these units, 24 must be upper division, and at least 12 of the upper division units must be included in the major.
 Student must have an overall 2.00 grade point average at HSU.

-Candidates must fulfill the requirements of the second degree and must satisfy the GWPE and DCG requirements.
+Candidates must fulfill the requirements of the second degree and must satisfy the Diversity and Common Ground (DCG) requirements.

 Honors for second-baccalaureate degree candidates.
 When computing grade point averages for honors purposes, all undergraduate units from HSU and transfer colleges will be considered, plus the HSU post-baccalaureate units.